EasyX-Community/Energi-Masternode-Setup-Guide/README.md

 I hope you've found this setup guide useful!

-If you have any issues You can find `MooCat ( pool.easyx.cc ) #4182 UID: 409032031713099788` this Discord server: [https://discord.gg/pUUJKYB](https://discord.gg/pUUJKYB)
+If you have any issues You can find `MooCat ( pool.easyx.cc ) #4182 UID: 409032031713099788` on this Discord server: [https://discord.gg/pUUJKYB](https://discord.gg/pUUJKYB)

 Issue tickets can also be submitted for help.
 Do NOT send sensitive information over Discord OR support tickets!